IanFinlayson/exploring-cs/chapter02.md

 The IDE we will be using here is a simple one called **Thonny**, which is easy to use and get started with.
 It also includes Python with it, so you only need to install one thing.
-The choice of IDE doesn\'t really matter too much, if you want to use a different one for some reason (for instance if you have one from another class), you can follow the rest of the book using that too.
+The choice of IDE doesn't really matter too much, if you want to use a different one for some reason (for instance if you have one from another class), you can follow the rest of the book using that too.